 The commemoration of the Resurrection of Christ is observed by most Brazilians, and the whole period from Good Friday to Easter Sunday is considered sacred.
-In 2018, the Good Friday public holiday falls on 30 March.

 Note: Good Friday is an optional holiday, known as Ponto facultativos.

 Holy Week in Brazil has long been marked by rituals, processions, and cultural celebrations all across the country.
 These commemorations are similar to those held in other Latin American nations and in the European nations from which Roman Catholicism came to Brazil, but Brazil has certainly developed distinctive traditions as well.

 The Procissão do Fogaréu is a public procession reenacting arrest of Christ on the Mount of Olives and his transport to the Sanhedrin for judgment.
 This drama has been performed in Brazil for over two centuries in the city of Goiás Velho.
 Similar events also are performed in other Brazilian towns, but only the Goiás Velho procession includes “farricocos,” which are robed and hooded torch-carriers representative of the soldiers who arrested Christ.

 The most famous Brazilian passion play is the one held in Nova Jerusalém (New Jerusalem), a huge open-air theatre located in the city of Pernambuco.
 The theatre covers nearly 40 square miles, and its boundaries are marked by stone walls.
 Here, eight annual performances of the Passion Narrative are reenacted, and each one of them averages 8,000 attendees.

 Many towns will also have processions on Palm Sunday (Domingo do Ramos), wherein they carry palms through the streets like the Jews did when Christ entered Jerusalem.
 Churches will hold a special Mass on this date.